MiguelTVMS/ngx_pagespeed/README.md

 If PageSpeed lowercases keywords in XML pages, it can break the consumers of such pages, such as Flash.
 To be conservative and avoid breaking such pages, PageSpeed does not lowercase HTML element and attribute names by default.
 However, you can sometimes achieve a modest improvement in the size of compressed HTML by enabling this feature with settings the environment variable ``NPS_LOWERCASEHTMLNAMES on``.

 **NPS_ENABLEFILTERS** *Default:* ``rewrite_javascript,move_css_to_head,rewrite_css,combine_css,combine_javascript,collapse_whitespace,dedup_inlined_images,elide_attributes``
 Filters enabled on the page speed module.
+For more information about the options on this variable check out the documentation page [here](https://modpagespeed.com/doc/).
-This variable must have at least one filter or the nginx configuration will break.
-If you want to disable the module use the NPS_ENABLED variable. for more information about the options on this variable check out the documentation page [here](https://modpagespeed.com/doc/).
+***Notice:*** This variable must have at least one filter or the nginx configuration will break.
+If you want to disable the module use the NPS_ENABLED variable.

 **NPS_RESPECTVARY** *Default:* ``off``
 In order to maximize the number of resources that PageSpeed can rewrite, by default the module does not respect ``Vary: User-Agent`` and other Vary headers on resource files, such as JavaScript and css files.
 By disregarding the Vary headers, PageSpeed is able to keep the size of the cache down.
 PageSpeed will always respect ``Vary: Accept-Encoding``, regardless of this setting.
 PageSpeed will also always respect Vary headers on HTML files, regardless of this setting.